aredn/documentation/arednHow-toGuides/firmware_tips.rst

 Tips for Upgrading Firmware
 ---------------------------

-Upgrading an AREDN® node is accomplished using the *Setup > Administration > Firmware Update* feature on the node's web interface.
-Follow the procedures documented in the **Downloading AREDN Firmware** section to ensure you have the correct firmware version from the AREDN® website to install on your node.
+Upgrading an AREDN® node is accomplished on the *Firmware* page.
+Follow the procedures documented in the **Downloading AREDN® Firmware** section to ensure you have the correct firmware version from the AREDN® website to install on your node.

 .. note:: Currently there are a few Mikrotik devices which require that the standard firmware compatibility checks be disabled in order to upgrade from version 3.22.12.0 or older to a newer firmware version.
 This is a "one time" issue which will migrate these devices from the legacy *ar71xx* firmware architecture to the current *ath79* architecture.
 The specific devices are shown in the **Supported Devices** list on the AREDN® website (see footnote 1).
 You must first install the `Dangerous Upgrade package <https://github.com/kn6plv/DangerousUpgrade/>`_ (the **ipk** file) which will disable the firmware compatibility checks.
-After this package is installed on your node you can perform a normal firmware upgrade (for example) from 3.22.12.0 to 3.24.4.0.
+After this package is installed on your node you can perform a normal firmware upgrade (for example) from 3.22.12.0 to 3.24.x.x and above.

 In rare cases the upgrade process can fail due to lack of node resources, but such a failure will leave the node running its previous firmware version.
 The following tips help ensure that memory utilization is at a minimum on the node.